The transverse index theorem for proper cocompact actions of Lie groupoids: Examples

 for $\alpha\in H^\bullet_\calF(Z)^\sfG$.
 We observe that quotients of leaves of $\calF$ by the $\sfG$-action defines a foliation $\calF_X$ on $M/\sfG$.
 And $D$ defines a leafwise elliptic differential operator $D_X$ on $X$ with respect to the foliation $\calF_X$.
 The index pairing (\ref{eq:orbfld}) computes the index numbers of the operator $D_X$.
 This is a longitudinal index theorem for the leafwise elliptic operator $D_X$ on the orbifold $X$ with the foliation $\calF_X$.

-\ Assume $\mu:Z\to M$ is a fiber bundle over $M$ with a compact closed fiber $F$.
+Assume $\mu:Z\to M$ is a fiber bundle over $M$ with a compact closed fiber $F$.
 Let $D$ be a $ \sfG$-invariant elliptic differential operator on $Z$.
 For $x\in M$, $D|_{\mu^{-1}(x)}$ is an elliptic differential operator on a compact closed manifold $\mu^{-1}(x)$, and therefore the kernel and cockerel of $D|_{\mu^{-1}(x)}$ are finite dimensional vector spaces.
 Varying $x\in M$, as $D$ is $ \sfG$-invariant, $\ker(D)$ and ${\rm coker}(D)$ together define a $\sfG$-equivariant $K$-theory $ \Ind^t(D)$ element on $M$.
 The latter group, also known as the ``orbifold $K$-theory'' $K^0_{\rm orb}(X)$, is the group completion of the monoid formed by isomorphism classes of $\sfG$-equivariant vector bundles on $M$.
 In general, the Chern character maps $K^\bullet_{\rm orb}(X)$ to the cohomology of the so-called ``inertia orbifold'', but here we are only interested in its localization at the units $\ch_{[1]}$ giving a $\sfG$-invariant differential form on $M$.
 The integration of $\ch_{[1]}(\Ind^t(D))$ over $M/\sfG$ can be identified directly with the index pairing in this paper

 where $1$ stands for the constant function with value 1 on $M$.
-As $\sfG$ is proper, up to a scalar 1 is the only nontrivial cohomology class in $H^\bullet_{\rm diff}(\sfG)$.
+As $\sfG$ is proper, up to a scalar, $1$ is the only nontrivial cohomology class in $H^\bullet_{\rm diff}(\sfG)$.
 By the index formula (\ref{eq:orbfld}), we have \begin{theorem} Let $\sfG\rightrightarrows M$ be a proper \'etale groupoid, and $Z$ a $\sfG$-equivariant fiber bundle over $M$ with compact closed fibers $F$.
 Then we have:

 \end{theorem} Theorem \ref{prop:family} is an example of a family index theorem on orbifolds.
-We remark that as it is only the integration of $\ch(\Ind^t(D))$ on $M/\sfG$, the pairing in general is a rational number, not an integer.
+We remark that as it is only the integration of $\ch_{[1]}(\Ind^t(D))$ over $M/\sfG$, not on the full inertia orbifold, the pairing above is in general a rational number, not an integer.